gavinlyonsrepo/ST7789_LTSM/README.md

 3. You can connect VCC to 5V if there is a 3.3 volt regulator on back of TFT module.
 4. Pick any GPIO you like but on HW SPI mode SCLK and SDA will be tied to SPIO interface of MCU.
 5. Backlight on/off control is left to user.
-6. If no reset pin on display or hat, pass -1 as argument to disable.s
+6. If no reset pin on display or hat, pass -1 as argument to disable.

 ## Output